lawrenceevalyn/Olli-game/README.md

 ## To Do

-* write tests for looking around
-* make sure parser passes tests for looking
-* update movement tests based on parser actually moving player
+* update movement tests based on parser actually moving player (i.e., hard-code rooms and destinations into the tests)
-* make sure engine runs, parser passes new movement tests
+* implement real outputs for parsing of movement commands, so parser passes new movement tests
-* add looking to parse_shortcuts
 * write tests for inventory
 * make sure inventory passes tests
 * add inventory to parse_shortcuts